dinandmentink/nova-markdown/README.md

 composer require dinandmentink/nova-markdown
 ```

-The package will register itself using Laravels package autodiscovery.
+The package will register itself using Laravels' package autodiscovery.
 Now, whenever you want to use a Markdown field use `Markdown::make` like you would expect in the `fields()` method of a Nova resource.

 ```php
 use DinandMentink\Markdown\Markdown;